 A like and share are only worth something if they convert into customers.
 (That doesn’t happen often.)

-Ignoring social media is unnecessary, so here’s what we can do for you.
+Ignoring social media is unnecessary, so here’s what I can do for you.

 That way you cover social media in a basic way.